bixcop18/hpc_and_cloud_computing_pipelines/miniconda_tutorial.md

 ## Advantages to using (bio)conda

-* Manages self contained environments, including dependencies.
-An 'ordinary user' can install it for themselves.
+* Manages self-contained environments, including dependencies.
+An "ordinary user" can install it for themselves.

 * Large ecosystem of precompiled packages, organized as 'channels' (eg conda-forge, bioconda)